okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/interaction-code/index.md

 ![Interaction Code flow sequence diagram](/img/authorization/interaction-code-grant-flow.png)

 * The Interaction Code flow can start with minimal user information.
 For example, the user (resource owner) may only provide the client app with their username.
-Alternatively, the client can also begin the flow without any user information for a passwordless or a social sign-in experience.
+Alternatively, the client can also begin the flow without any user information for a passwordless sign-in experience.

 * The client app generates the PKCE code verifier & code challenge.